vvlnote/vvlnote.github.io/_posts/2020-05-03-note_about_css_-_part_iii_css_box_model.markdown

 From above Box Model, the relative positions are easy to be recognized.

 There are two kind of CSS box models:
 * The Standard CSS Box Model
+   By default, Standard CSS Box Model is used.
+   When you define the width and the height attributes, these 2 attributes define the width and height of context  box, as shown in the image.
 * The Alternative CSS Box Model

 In CSS, there are two types of boxes: